api3dao/oev-docs/docs/oev/overview/target-chain.md

 1. `https://signed-api.api3.org/public/<AIRNODE_ADDRESS>` - The official API3
    Signed APIs used by the push oracle to update the base feeds.
 2. `https://signed-api.nodary.io/public/<AIRNODE_ADDRESS>` - The unofficial
-   Signed APIs maintained by Nodary collective.
+   Signed APIs maintained by the Nodary collective.

 For example, see the
 [API3 response for Nodary Airnode](https://signed-api.api3.org/public/0xc52EeA00154B4fF1EbbF8Ba39FDe37F1AC3B9Fd4).